micans/pick/README.md

 Pick allows database-style queries (*select*) and filters (*where*) on a single text file or stream using its column names (or indexes if no names are present).
 Columns can be selected, mapped, transformed and combined and rows can be filtered using conditions.
-Output can be demuxed into different files and dictionaries can be loaded to map data.
+Output can be demuxed into different files and dictionaries can be loaded to map or filter data.

 `pick` is **robust** and **intuitive** by supporting column names as handles.
 It is **lightweight** as it processes data per-line without the need to load the table into memory.